 Hollywood meets Switzerland on Lake Lucerne

 If you want to soak up the scenery overnight, you can also enjoy these breathtaking views from nearby Bürgenstock.
-This historic resort complex first opened in 1873 and over the years Hollywood royalty from Sophia Loren to Audrey Tatou has stayed here.
-Many listed elements from its 50s and 60s heyday still remain, but the contemporary five-star Bürgenstock Resort is now the crowning jewel.
+This historic resort first opened in 1873 and over the years Hollywood royalty, from Sophia Loren to Audrey Hepburn, has stayed here.
+Many listed elements from its 50s and 60s heyday still remain, but the contemporary five-star Bürgenstock Hotel is now the crowning jewel.
 Its floor to ceiling glass flanks afford incomparable vistas amid elegant, new design, whether you’re dining, at the spa or in your room – be it from the bed, bath or toilet.

 All hotels rooms are designed for two adults and one child, although many suites accommodate up to two children.
 However, for larger groups, the Lake and Mountain View Family Suite allows for four adults and up to two kids.

 Luxuriate in one of the largest spas in Europe

 To really absorb all the view, head to the spa – it’s one of the biggest in Europe – and take a dip in the incredible infinity pool.
 Never have I seen a more superior outlook.
 From the pool you can admire the lake, studded with sailing boats carving through the liquid velvet aquamarine.
 Mount Bürgenstock itself is also part of the view and private planes and helicopters cruising through the air add another visual dynamic.
 The resort has five helipads should you want to avoid the option of taking a catamaran from Lucerne or the traditional funicular ride up the mountainside.